Enkhamgalan1230/Reciept-Project/README.md

 | Price Prediction                | ✅     |
 | Joy in Life                     | ✅     |

-## 🧠 Future Enhancements
+# 🧠 Future Enhancements

 1. Long-term price forecasting (LSTM/XGBoost models)
 2. iOS/Android mobile app version
 3. Social sharing of lists & budget tips
 4. More international stores support

-## 📬 Feedback & Contribution
+# 📬 Feedback & Contribution

-Contact me on [LinkedIn](https://www.linkedin.com/in/entwan/).
-If you have questions.
+Contact me on [LinkedIn](https://www.linkedin.com/in/entwan/) if you have any questions or would like to collaborate.